RickStrahl/BlogPosts/2025-03/Using-Windows-Media-SpeechRecognition-in-WPF/UsingWindowsMediaSpeechrecognitionInWpf.md

     }

     return text;
-}
+Gra}
 ```

 This code handles a few things that are not immediately obvious when you start with voice recognition: The voice engine doesn't know about your context, so whenever a result is generated it's generated as its own self-contained block of text.
 This means that more often than not the text doesn't handle leading spacing between blocks correctly.
-Instead, you end up having words run together or with no spaces between a period and the first word of the next sentence.
+Instead, you end up having words run together or with no spaces between a period and the first word of the next sentence or the last word dictated. **Generally that's not what you want**.

-The code above tries to fix most scenarios by looking at the insertion point and taking a shot at fixing up the newly added text based on the last sentence/block.
-For example, the code checks whether we are after a sentence is finished with a period, question mark or exclamation point and if so the new text  insert text is padded with a leading space.
+The code above attempts to fix most of these situations by looking at the insertion point and taking a shot at fixing up the newly added text based on the last sentence/block.
+For example, the code checks whether we are at the end of a sentence that ends in a period, question mark or exclamation point.
+If so the new text  insert text is padded with a leading space.
 If you stopped in the middle of a sentence a space is also added so that new text never runs off the previous word.
+If there's already a space at the end of the preceeding text - well then don't add it and so on.
+It's not complicated but there are quite a few combinations and I'm sure I probably run into more in the future.

 The base Windows engine understands punctuation like `period`, `comma`, `question mark` etc. and that's very useful.
-But it doesn't know about **space** or **return** etc. But it's pretty straight forward to implement these keywords in code **as long as they come in as distinct** results of their own.
+But it doesn't know about whitespace like **space** or **return** etc. But it's pretty straight forward to implement these keywords in code **as long as they come in as distinct** results of their own.

 The engine returns results when there's a pause in speaking or when the engine is stopped.
-So in order for single keywords like **space** or **return** or **stop recording** to work, a pause is first required - basically you wait for the previous text to show up in the editor and **then** you speak the next word(s).
+So in order for single trigger keyword like **space** or **return** or **stop recording** to work from code, a pause is first required to isolate that command.
+Basically, you wait for the previous text to show up in the editor and **then** you speak the next word(s) or command.

-Another useful word sequence is **Stop Recording** which stops recording.
-I end up using that a lot even though pressing `ESC` isn't exactly a chore.
+**Stop Recording** is an especially useful command which I end up using, even though  pressing `ESC` isn't exactly a chore it just feels nice to say.

+There are ways to define custom 'grammar' commands with the SpeechRecognizer, but I haven't gotten around to that just yet.
+Using Grammars you can create more complex commands like **Delete Line** and handle it more explicitly.

 ##AD##